AlexVagts/wavecatcher-analysis/README.md

 - install rootreader as follows, but with src files in this repository
-- download RootAnalysis-upload, rename to RootAnalysis
+- download RootAnalysis-upload from https://github.com/andi-matter/bachelor/tree/andrea, rename to RootAnalysis
 - make folder called 'finishedRootfiles' in RootAnalysis directory
 - follow tutorials on https://github.com/Uni2K/RootReader/wiki/Introduction
 - if something goes wrong: often it's because a hard-coded file location/directory has to be adjusted to your computer.
 Locations for these are the analysisPath.txt, and in the RootAnalysis directory several files under integralAnalysis.
 Check the locations hard-coded in there, and adjust so that the directories match your setup.